 - Irregular heart rate

-Methadone tapering is a form of the weaning process mentioned and involves administering carefully monitored amounts of methadone to relieve cravings and withdrawal symptoms, replacing the much shorter-acting opioids like heroin and taking up space in the body and brain’s opioid receptors.
+Methadone tapering is a form of the aforementioned weaning process.
+It involves administering carefully monitored amounts of methadone to relieve cravings and withdrawal symptoms, replacing shorter-acting opioids like heroin.
+It works by taking up space in the body and brain’s opioid receptors.

 The goal of methadone as a detox medication is to replace the opioid someone has become addicted to and then lower the dosage of methadone with the eventual outcome of achieving sobriety.

-Buprenorphine is also an opioid that is used to treat opioid addiction for the same reasons as methadone.
-However, buprenorphine is what is known as a “partial opioid agonist.”
-What this means is that, unlike other “full agonists” that have such intense effects on the brain’s opioid receptors, buprenorphine is extremely weak and incapable of producing the euphoric high that people get from other, more powerful opioids.
+Buprenorphine is also an opioid used to treat opioid addiction like methadone.
+However, buprenorphine acts as a “partial opioid agonist.”
+What this means is that, unlike other “full agonists” that produce intense effects on the brain’s opioid receptors, buprenorphine is far weaker in action.
+Thus, it is incapable of producing the euphoric high that people get from other, more potent opioids.

 Suboxone is the brand name for a combination of buprenorphine and another drug called naloxone.
-Unlike the previous two substances, naloxone is a full opioid antagonist, which means that it negates the effects of full agonists such as heroin, effectively “switching off” the brain’s opioid receptors.
+Unlike the previous two substances, naloxone is a full opioid antagonist, which means that it negates the effects of full agonists like heroin, effectively “switching off” the brain’s opioid receptors.

-However, as with every other detox medication, to truly be effective, it should be combined with behavioral therapy and some form of counseling, to treat the root issues behind someone’s addictive behaviors as well.
+However, as with every other detox medication, to truly be effective, it should be combined with behavioral therapy and some form of counseling to treat the root issues behind someone’s addictive behavior.

 - Suicidal thoughts and behavior

 Detox medications can quite literally be a lifesaver when it comes to detoxing from central nervous system depressants.
 Common detox medications for this include: